TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Line-Sensing-Signoff.md

 </p>

 The example is when the one of the sensor modules detects a black line on a surface.
 The yellow curve is the sensor reading and the blue curve is the digital input to the microcontroller.
-	Pololu states that meaningful results are available within 1 ms. This latency is more than within the bounds of this project.
+	Pololu states that meaningful results are available within 1 ms. The 1 ms added with the 100 hz sampling means data is read into the sensor microcontroller ever 11 ms. As stated above, the small latency will beneficial to the master control so that direction changes can be started before the next sensor reading.

 As stated above, analysis and implementation description of code will be discussed in the microcontroller signoff.